 The 118th Tactical Reconnaissance Squadron was one of four squadrons that made up the 23rd Fighter Group.
-Below are two books that have been written about the 23rd FG and include pictures and information about the 118th TRS.
+These two books have been written about the 23rd FG and include pictures and information about the 118th TRS.
 Sharks Over China is out of print, but you can easily find a used copy in good shape.
 The second book came out in 2009.
 There is some duplicate material in it.
 Both books were written by Carl Molesworth.

 The next book is from Wayne Johnson, a pilot with the 118th.
 It covers his entire life from childhood in Minnesota, to the war years, and finally his fifty years as an attorney.